New Homes For Sale in Arlington VA

 North Arlington is what I would consider to be contained within the 22207 zip code.
 If you are looking at new construction single family homes, start here.

 The homes range in style and size.
-If you are looking for an estate style luxury home, inquire to see if there are any properties coming up near Chain Bridge Rd.
+If you are looking for an estate style luxury home, look for properties near Chain Bridge Rd.

 Ballston is the start of Arlington’s city like feel, which begins on Fairfax Dr. near the western border of Arlington.

 There is a metro stop here among the many high-rise residential and commercial buildings.

 Although the area is built up, you will find the occasional new condo development where approval and space allow.

 In the southern portion of Ballston there are also single family homes built on small lots that are walkable to the central Ballston area.
 These lots are prime real estate for tear downs and building new.

 The next stop toward DC are the Clarendon and Court House areas.
 This is a hot spot filled with great restaurants, nightlife, a couple of metro stops and also popular places to live and work.

 Clarendon is home to large condo buildings, and again space is limited but you may find a condo complex at some point.
 There have also been both townhome communities and single family homes built close enough to walk.

 Court House is just east of Clarendon, and there are even more condos in this area.
 If you are looking for a new construction development, act fast because a new building is a fairly rare occurrence.